Alerts and Notices

 Schnitzler syndrome may progress to Waldenström macroglobulinemia or other lymphoproliferative disorders.
-Waldenstrom disease is the most common complication, occurring in 15% of cases after 10-20 years of symptom onset.
-AA amyloidosis is also a possible complication due to the continuous inflammation in Schnitzler syndrome.
-Overall prognosis depends on whether this progression occurs.
+Waldenström disease is the most common complication, occurring in 15% of cases after 10-20 years of symptom onset.
+As with several other autoinflammatory conditions, ongoing inflammation leads to production of hepatic acute phase reactants, including serum amyloid A protein, which can lead to AA amyloidosis.
+Overall prognosis depends on whether this progression to hematologic dyscrasia or secondary amyloidosis occurs.

 D47.2 – Monoclonal gammopathy

 Differential Diagnosis & Pitfalls

 - Adult-onset Still disease (AOSD) – Both Schnitzler syndrome and AOSD are characterized by urticarial rash, fever, joint pain, and leukocytosis.
 Distinguishing features of AOSD include elevated ferritin levels, increased transaminases, and pharyngitis.

 - Rheumatoid arthritis – Positive anti-cyclic citrullinated peptide (anti-CCP) antibodies and rheumatoid factor; elevated inflammatory markers erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP); synovitis on examination with pain, swelling, and warmth of small joints of the fingers, wrists, and ankles; morning stiffness lasting more than 1 hour that improves with activity.

 - Cryopyrin-associated periodic syndrome – A spectrum of rare autoinflammatory genetic diseases involving the cryopyrin protein.